-Thinking about communications reminded me that in graduate school I was fortunate enough to work in the same building with, and read some of the writing of, Walter Ong SJ (1912 – 2003).
+Thinking about communications reminded me that in graduate school I worked in the same building with, and read some of the writing of, Walter Ong SJ (1912 – 2003).
 Ong was an American Jesuit priest, humanist and communication theorist, and professor of English literature at St. Louis University for many years.

 Ong’s major interest was in exploring how the transition from orality to literacy influenced culture and changed human consciousness.
 He argued that the invention of writing played a major role in the emergence of individualism by providing the technology to think alone and to pursue intricate studies impossible in oral cultures that rely solely on face-to-face communication and memory.
 Ong claimed specifically, that the technologies of writing and printing created a new individualistic character, the private author who addresses an indefinite population.
 Paradoxically, he thought that “there is an inverse relationship between the number of people you are addressing and how alone you have to be.”